AdobeDocs/experience-manager-65.en/help/communities/search-implementation.md

 The [Oak Index Manager](https://adobe-consulting-services.github.io/acs-aem-commons/features/oak-index-manager.html) is available from ACS AEM Commons.
 It provides:

-* A view of existing indices
+* A view of existing indices.
-* The ability to initiate re-indexing
+* The ability to initiate re-indexing.

 To view the existing Oak indices in [CRXDE Lite](../../help/sites-developing/developing-with-crxde-lite.md), the location is: